Policy Choice in Time Series by Empirical Welfare Maximization: Abstract

 \section{Abstract}

-This paper develops a novel method for policy choice in a dynamic setting where the available data is a multi-variate time-series.
-Building on the statistical treatment choice framework, we propose Time-series Empirical Welfare Maximization (T-EWM) methods to estimate an optimal policy rule by maximizing an empirical welfare criterion constructed using nonparametric potential outcome time-series.
-We characterize conditions under which T-EWM consistently learns a policy choice that is optimal in terms of conditional welfare given the time-series history.
-We derive a nonasymptotic upper bound for conditional welfare regret and its minimax lower bound.
-To illustrate the implementation and uses of T-EWM, we perform simulation studies and apply the method to estimate optimal restriction rules against Covid-19.
+This paper develops a novel method for policy choice in a dynamic setting where the available data is a multivariate time series.
+Overcoming challenges unique to the time-series setting such as time-varying environments, history-dependent welfare, dynamic causal effects, and statistical dependence, we propose Time-series Empirical Welfare Maximization (T-EWM) methods.
+We characterize conditions for T-EWM to consistently learn optimal policies conditional or unconditional on the time-series history, and derive nonasymptotic upper bounds for the welfare regret.
+We illustrate the use of T-EWM for optimal restriction rules against Covid-19.